 Gypsy, On Top Of All Canggu Restaurants – The Meal

 Should I eat inside or outside?
 The weather is – obviously – perfect and there’s a slight cooling breeze.
+It inspires you to go out and explore the hidden spots in Bali.
 But the design inside is nice to look at, too!
 “Why not both?”
 Kevin Latrem suggests that I sit at the windowsill, where a large concrete counter has been built.
 That way, I can sit right in between and sip a very nice watermelon gin fizz.